-The estimated value of the notes, when the terms of the notes were set, was \$988.50 per \$1,000 principal amount note.
+If the notes priced today, the estimated value of the notes would be approximately \$965.80 per \$1,000 principal amount note.
+The estimated value of the notes, when the terms of the notes are set, will be provided in the pricing supplement and will not be less than \$900.00 per \$1,000 principal amount note.
 See "The Estimated Value of the Notes" in this pricing supplement for additional information.